Frequently Asked Questions

 Q: How are teams structured?

-In AMTA tournaments, there are 3 attorney roles and 3 witness roles on each side of the case (defense and plaintiff/prosecution).
+There are 3 attorney roles and 3 witness roles on each side of the case (defense and plaintiff/prosecution).
 Members on each team are assigned 1-2 roles depending on the number of members in the team and the number of roles available.

 Q: What is the time commitment?